DevExpress-Examples/blazor-style-migration/readme.md

 [Return to the table of contents.](#thetableofcontents)

-#### Customize Item Container's Indents
+#### Customize Item Container Indents

-In 21.2, use the following CSS rules:
+In v21.2, use the following CSS rules:

 ```css
 .my-custom-treeview div.dxbs-tree-tmpl + ul.nav {